 The Council set its budget for 2015/16 at the meeting of 3rd March 2015.
-This report provides Members with a further update to the financial forecast following the position that was considered at the Council meeting in December 2015.
+This report provides Members with a further update to the financial forecast following the position that was considered by this Committee in November 2015 & Council in December 2015.
 This update includes the impact of any changes experienced since that date, including the Local Government Finance Settlement that was announced in late December 2015.
-This update report was considered at the Finance and Democracy Committee meeting of 25th January 2016.